Breathe To Calm & Heal

 No shaming here—whatever works for you!
 (I have a particular fondness for the Emergency Meditator myself.
 I so know this form of dedication/half-dedication.)

-We don’t have to be meditators or mindfulness experts.
+We don’t have to be meditators or mindfulness experts to get benefits from calm, mindful breathing.
 We can just be exactly what we are: animals who breathe.

 We can appreciate the breath as a fundamental indicator and bringer of health, brain-body-spirit.
-Even a minute of calm deep breath into the belly—diaphragmatic breathing, so the inhaled oxygen drops deeper into the lungs—is a wonderful little sip of calm in the midst of a busy day.
+Even a minute of calm conscious breathing into the belly—diaphragmatic breathing, so the inhaled oxygen drops deeper into the lungs—is a wonderful little sip of calm in the midst of a busy day.

 The physical benefits of using our breath in a focused way to oxygenate painful or tense tissue or joints is another health wonder.